The Allocations Committee is crucial in our commitment to community-led, participatory grantmaking — We do not believe in doing this work alone.

 Allocations Committee members will receive a one-time stipend of $200.

-If this sounds like a challenge and an opportunity you would like to be part of, please apply by January 31st.
+If this sounds like a challenge and an opportunity you would like to be part of, please join our email list below to stay up to date for next year's open call.